DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-01-24-allocations-cycle-summary.md

 ## What happened?

-Before this cycle started the DTTP (Database of Teacher Training Providers) broke and instead we issued providers with a Google Spreadsheet to collect the data instead.
+Before this cycle started the DTTP (Database of Teacher Training Providers) became unusable.

-This was communicated via email and was sent from itt.allocations@education.gov.uk in early June.
-The email contained a spreadsheet to capture requested allocation numbers.
+A new process was communicated to providers via an email which was sent from itt.allocations@education.gov.uk in early June.
+The email contained a spreadsheet to capture requested allocation data.

 [Requests for permission to recruit in 2020/21 spreadsheet](https://drive.google.com/open?id=14gIFMljWyXW9Ys2E84Eg4cBQGUGzxhYd)